pfalcon/MCU-Driver-HAL/README.md

 The software is provided under the [Apache-2.0 license](LICENSE-apache-2.0.txt).
 All contributions to software and documents are licensed by contributors under the same license model as the software/document itself (ie. inbound == outbound licensing).
 MCU-Driver-HAL may reuse software already licensed under another license, provided the license is permissive in nature and compatible with Apache v2.0.

+Folders containing files under different permissive license than Apache 2.0 are listed in the [LICENSE](LICENSE.md) file.

 Specifications are licensed under the Creative Commons [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license (Creative Commons Attribution-ShareAlike 4.0 International Public License).

-Software licensed under another license:
- - [Unity](./tools/unity) testing framework is provided under the [MIT License (MIT)](./tools/unity/license.txt)

 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information.